deloitte-uk-systems-engineering/sde-learning-development-pathway/README.md

 At Consultant grade, you are expected to be able to operate and be productive, in **at least one front-end library/framework**, and **at least one back-end framework**

-In additional, you should be able to operate and be productive, in **at least one platform engineering tool**
+In addition, you should be able to operate and be productive, in **at least one platform engineering tool**

 <details><summary>Courses</summary>
 <p>